草莓影视

 The cancer cells in people with WM are similar to those in multiple myeloma and non-Hodgkin lymphoma (NHL).
 Multiple myeloma is considered a cancer of plasma cells, and non-Hodgkin lymphoma is a cancer of lymphocytes.
 WM cells have features of both plasma cells and lymphocytes.

-Even though WM is sometimes grouped into other plasma cell disorders, it is considered a type of NHL.
+Even though WM is sometimes grouped with other plasma cell disorders, it is considered a type of NHL.

 To learn more, see Waldenstrom Macroglobulinemia.

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology.
 Systemic Light Chain Amyloidosis.
-V.2.2024.
-Accessed at www.nccn.org on August 14, 2024.
+V.1.2025.
+Accessed at https://www.nccn.org on December 20, 2024.

 Rajkumar SV, Dispenzieri A. Chapter 101: Multiple myeloma and related disorders.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE.
 Abeloff’s Clinical Oncology.
 6th edition.
 Philadelphia, PA.
 Elsevier: 2020.